 - 1 tsp sugar

-- ¼ tsp yuzu kosho (Japanese citrus chili paste) (if you like it spicy)
+- ¼ tsp yuzu kosho (Japanese citrus chili paste) (for a citrusy, spicy kick; optional)

 Instructions

-- Heat 1 ½ Tbsp oil in a frying pan and sauté the onion until golden brown.
+- Heat 1½ Tbsp neutral oil in a frying pan and sauté the onion until golden brown.
 Transfer to a large bowl and let it cool.

-- Mix all the ingredients together and knead the mixture until sticky (the mixture will become paler in color).
+- Mix all the ingredients together.
+Knead the mixture until sticky and pale in color.

 - Divide the mixture into 4 portions.
-Put a little bit of oil on your hand to avoid the meat sticking to the hands.
+Put a little bit of oil on your hands to keep the meat from sticking to them.

 - Toss each portion of the mixture between your hands about 10 times to release the air inside the mixture (this will prevent the patties from breaking while cooking).

-- Make oval shape patties.
-The top shouldn't be flat like typical hamburger patties, it should be more round.
-Cover the patties with plastic wrap and keep in the refrigerator for at least 30 minutes before cooking so that the meat combines together.
+- Make oval-shaped patties.
+Make the top of the patties more round compared to typical hamburger patties that are flat on top.
+Cover the patties with plastic wrap and keep them in the refrigerator for at least 30 minutes before cooking so that the meat combines together.

-- Meanwhile, peel daikon and grate finely.
-Squeeze the liquid out of daikon.
+- Meanwhile, peel 3 inches daikon radish and grate it finely.
+Squeeze most of the liquid out of the grated daikon (but leave some for moisture).

-- Cut off the stem of shiso and roll it up.
+- Cut off the stem of 2 shiso leaves (perilla/ooba) and roll them up.
 Cut into julienned pieces.
 If you use scallion instead, slice it thinly.

-- Heat 1 ½ Tbsp oil in a frying pan over medium heat and place the patties gently.
-Indent the center of each patty with fingers because it will rise and expand with heat.
-Cook the patties for about 3-4 minutes and do not flip until nicely brown.
+- Heat 1½ Tbsp neutral oil in a frying pan over medium heat.
+(Cook one batch at a time if you‘re doubling the recipe.)
+When it‘s hot, gently place the patties in the pan.
+Indent the center of each patty with your fingers because they will rise and expand when heated.
+Cook the patties for about 3–4 minutes and do not flip until they are nicely brown.

 - Add the sauce to the pan and increase the heat to medium high.
-Pour the sauce over the meat with a spoon while cooking for about 2 minutes.
+Scoop the sauce over the meat with a spoon while cooking for about 2 minutes.

 - Move the patties to serving plates.
-Reduce the sauce a little bit while skimming off the fat (to make clear nice sauce).
-Pour the sauce into small serving bowl.
+Reduce the sauce a little bit while skimming off the fat (to make a clear sauce).
+Pour the sauce into a small serving bowl.

-- Place the grated daikon on top of the meat patties and garnish with shiso (or scallion).
-Pour the extra sauce on top when you eat.
+- Serve the Wafu Hambagu with grated daikon on top and garnish with shiso (or scallion).
+Pour the extra sauce on top at the table.

 Can I make this ahead of time and leave it in the fridge to cook the next day?